Semi-Independent Living Services (SILS) for Persons with Developmental Disabilities

 Worker's Compensation Insurance Form

-More licensing information and application forms are available on the MN Dept. of Human Services (DHS) website, at Licensing forms, under Forms for mental health and chemical health programs and at the Disability Services section.
+More licensing information and application forms are available on the MN Dept. of Human Services (DHS) website, at Licensing forms, under Forms for mental health and chemical health programs and at the People with Disabilities section.

 These services are governed by Minn.
 Stat. § 245B and these standards describe: